Top 6 Mistakes People Make When Buying Solar Systems

 Learn about solar power, learn about how a solar power system works.
 If you are reading this article then you have access to the Internet, search for and read solar reviews of solar inverters and solar panels.
 There is a world of information out there at your fingertips.

 A massive library of solar component reviews can be found here Solar Reviews - SolarQuotes.com.au

 5. Not knowing what size solar system to install

-What size solar power system to install is not that hard to work out, it all comes down to a few simple factors, what are your solar goals? do you want to go fully off grid or stay on grid and reduce your power bill, how many people live in your home and at what time of day do you use most of your power.
+What size solar power system to install is not that hard to work out, it all comes down to a few simple factors, what are your solar goals?
+Do you want to go entirely off grid or stay on the network and reduce your power bill, how many people live in your home and at what time of day do you use most of your power?

 Your accredited solar installer should be able to assist you with these questions.
-The good thing about installing solar is that once the system is in place you are not locked in to its size, you can easily upgraded by adding more panels if needed.
+The good thing about installing solar panels is that once the system is in place you are not locked into its size, you can easily upgrade by adding more solar panels if needed.

 A helpful article about solar power system sizes can be found here What Size Solar Power System - SolarQuotes.com.au

 6. Thinking that your home is not suitable for solar because of its location or roof angle